 Payment of debts

-Since April 2013, mediation attendance at an MIAM is required before any application to the Family Court.
-For further information check www.gov.uk or ring or e-mail us at email@example.com
+Since April 2013, attendance at a Mediation Information and Assessment Meeting (MIAM) is required before any application to the Family Court.
+For further information check www.gov.uk or ring or e-mail us at firstname.lastname@example.org

 Grandparents can lose contact with grandchildren following parental separation and divorce.
 Mediation offers a way for parents and grandparents to meet in a neutral setting and explore the views and needs of all concerned leading to jointly agreed plans.